How do I connect QlikView to Salesforce?

 1. Do one of the following:

-• To create a User data source, in the User DSN tab, choose Add.
+• To create a user data source, in the User DSN tab, choose Add.

 –Or–

-• To create a System data source, choose the System DSN tab, and then choose Add.
+• To create a system data source, choose the System DSN tab, and then choose Add.

 2. In the Create New Data Source dialog box, choose Easysoft ODBC-Salesforce Driver, and then choose Finish.

-3. Complete the Easysoft ODBC-Salesforce Driver DSN Setup dialog box:
+3. Complete the DSN Setup dialog box:

 Setting Value

-DSN Salesforce.com
+DSN Salesforce

-User Name The name of your Salesforce.com user.
+User Name The name of your Salesforce user.
 For example, myuser@mydomain.com.

-Password The password for your Salesforce.com user.
+Password The password for your Salesforce user.

-Token The security token for your Salesforce.com user, if required.
+Token The security token for your Salesforce user, if required.

 To find out whether you need to supply a security token, choose the Test button.
 If the connection attempt fails with an error which contains LOGIN_MUST_USE_SECURITY_TOKEN, you need to supply one.

-Salesforce.com emails the security token to the email address associated with your Salesforce.com user account.
+Salesforce emails the security token to the email address associated with your Salesforce user account.
 If you have not received a security token, you can regenerate it.
-Salesforce.com will then email the new security token to you.
-To regenerate your security token, log in to Salesforce.com and then choose Setup from the user menu.
+Salesforce will then email the new security token to you.
+To regenerate your security token, log in to Salesforce and then choose Setup from the user menu.
 Search for "security token" in the Quick Find box.
-Click Reset Security Token in the Reset Security Token page.
+Choose Reset Security Token in the Reset Security Token page.
 When you receive the token in your email client, copy it and then paste it into the Token field.

-4. Use the Test button to verify that you can successfully connect to Salesforce.com.
+4. Use the Test button to verify that you can successfully connect to Salesforce.

-You can now connect QlikView to Salesforce.com:
+You can now connect QlikView to Salesforce:

 1. In QlikView, open a QlikView document or create a new one.

-2. On the File Menu, choose Edit Script.
+2. On the File menu, choose Edit Script.

 The Edit Script dialog box is displayed.